geopm/geopm/service/docs/source/geopm_prof_c.3.rst

   _region\ *name* is used to determine the output _region\ *id* and is also displayed in the profiling report to identify the region.
-  The *hint* is one of the values given by the geopm_region_hint_e enum defined in *geopm.h* which determines the initial control settings.
+  The *hint* is one of the values given by the geopm_region_hint_e enum defined in *geopm_hint.h* which determines the initial control settings.
 The following hints are supported:

   ``GEOPM_REGION_HINT_UNKNOWN``\ : :raw-html-m2r:`<br>`